skiptirengu/anitomy-js/README.md

 + Windows: Visual Studio >= 2015
 + Mac OS: Just update your Xcode :)

-If you can't update your build tools, all versions from 1.x which are compatible with C++ 11.
+If you can't update your build tools, all versions from 1.x are compatible with C++ 11.

 ## Usage